Point Pleasant Beach Boardwalk and Jenkinson’s: A Family-Friendly Beach Day

 Test your putting skills with mini golf

-A round of mini-golf fires up some friendly family competition and can get even the littlest players some well-deserved bragging rights.
-There are two major ones on the Point Pleasant Boardwalk with courses appealing to both beginners and pros.
-Discover Castaway Cove on the upper part, where the legend says the Wheeler family was shipwrecked and used the remains of their ship to create two fun mini golf adventures.
-The most challenging course takes you through waterfalls and caves, and when you discover the Crow’s nest at the top of the cove, you’ll be rewarded with amazing views.
+A round of mini-golf fires up friendly family competition and can get even the littlest players well-deserved bragging rights.
+There are two major ones on the Point Pleasant Boardwalk, with courses appealing to beginners and pros.
+Discover Castaway Cove on the upper part, where the legend says the Wheeler family was shipwrecked and used the remains of their ship to create two fun mini-golf adventures.
+The most challenging course takes you through waterfalls and caves, and when you discover the crow’s nest at the top of the cove, you’ll be rewarded with amazing views.
 Down the boards, the Lighthouse Point Mini Golf course is on the southern end of Jenkinson’s Boardwalk, with a lighthouse and two 18-hole courses that offer lots of land-themed fun to play on.

 Find lots of shops and restaurants off the boards in downtown Point Pleasant Beach.